+The RAF Regiment was affiliated to the Company in 2004.
 The RAF Regiment was founded by Royal Warrant in 1942.
-Its principal purpose is to counter a wide spectrum of threats, wherever and whenever necessary.
+Its raison d’être is to counter a wide spectrum of threats, wherever and whenever necessary.
 The RAF Regiment also has a key operational training role for the RAF.
-The RAF Regiment has 7 regular and 6 reserve squadrons organised in to 7 wings.
-The RAF Regiment also provides Joint Terminal Attack Controllers (JTACs) to the British Army and Royal Marines, and provides a flight sized commitment to the Special Forces Support Group.
+The RAF Regiment has seven regular and six reserve squadrons organised into seven wings.
+The RAF Regiment also provides Joint Terminal Attack Controllers (JTACs) to the British Army and Royal Marines, and a flight-sized commitment to the Special Forces Support Group.

-There are 6 Force Protection Wings based across the UK.
-Two of the Wings are designated as the lead part of the Joint Expeditionary Force and are focused on RAF Police and RAF Regiment expeditionary capability inclusive of Armoured Vehicles (Wheeled) and Military Working Dogs.
-The second Joint Expeditionary Force Wing also delivers RAF Ceremonial and Joint Terminal Attack Controller capability.
-The 4 Multirole Force Protection Wings are tasked with providing a particular aircraft type or role with the necessary defence.
-The Multirole Wings are responsible for a geographic security region within the home base as well as being the units of choice to deploy alongside their aligned aircraft types.
+There are six Force Protection Wings based across the UK.
+Two of the Wings are designated as the lead part of the Joint Expeditionary Force, and are focused on RAF Police and RAF Regiment expeditionary capability (inclusive of Armoured Vehicles (Wheeled) and Military Working Dogs).
+The second Joint Expeditionary Force Wing also delivers RAF Ceremonial and JTAC capability.
+The four Multirole Force Protection Wings are tasked with providing a particular aircraft type or role with the necessary defence.
+The Multirole Wings are responsible for a geographic security region within the home base, as well as being the units of choice to deploy alongside their aligned aircraft types.

 The Company’s NCO Leadership Award, The Ben Flenley Memorial Bowl, is presented annually at The Master’s Installation Lunch to a non-commissioned officer of the RAF Regiment who has displayed conspicuous leadership and courage beyond the normal call of duty.

 HMS MEDWAY is a Batch 2 River Class Offshore Patrol Vessel, named after the River Medway in Kent.
-She was launched in 2017, commissioned in 2019 and is currently deployed to the Caribbean as the Royal Navy’s permanent presence in the region.
-HMS MEDWAY supports the British Overseas Territories and is ready to assist in the event of a natural disaster in the region.
+She was launched in 2017, commissioned in 2019, and is currently deployed to the Caribbean as the Royal Navy’s permanent presence in the region.
+HMS MEDWAY supports the British Overseas Territories, and is ready to assist in the event of a natural disaster in the region.
 The Ship also contributes to the efforts to counter Illicit Trafficking.

-RMP is the Corps of the British Army responsible for policing Army personnel and providing a Military Police presence, both in the UK and overseas on operations and exercises.
+The Royal Military Police (RMP) were affiliated to the Company in 2007.
+The RMP is the Corps of the British Army responsible for policing Army personnel and providing a Military Police presence, both in the UK and overseas on operations and exercises.
 The RMP trace their history back to 1527 when Sir Henry Guilford was recorded as the Provost Marshal for King Henry VIII.
 In the 17th century the Provost Marshal and his troops were given formal policing responsibility for the Army when called for duty – and that continues to this day.